BadrChoubai/high-performance-sqlite/5-indexes/Intro-to-Indexes.md

 ### Rules for Using Composite Indexes

-As described in the transcript, there are two essential rules for using composite indexes:

 1. **Left-to-right, no skipping**: The database must use the index in the order it was created.
 In our example, if a query includes `first_name`, SQLite can use the index, but it cannot skip `first_name` and directly use `last_name` or `birthday`.